bscolinos/vector_workshop/README.md

 - Basic knowledge of SingleStore, Python, and SQL.
 - Access to SingleStore.
 - Text data you want to use in a RAG application.
-- Pre-built LOAD DATA NOTEBOOK
+- Pre-built LOAD DATA NOTEBOOK - in the notebooks folder
-- Pre-built QUERY NOTEBOOK
+- Pre-built QUERY NOTEBOOK - in the notebooks folder
-- Pre-built RAG NOTEBOOK
+- Pre-built RAG NOTEBOOK - in the notebooks folder

 ## Workshop Structure